built-on-openfin/workspace-starter/how-to/workspace-platform-starter/docs/how-to-use-notifications.md

 ##### Point 1

 We are not going to specify any particular server technology or approach.
 The idea is that a server acts as a source of notifications and these notifications are fetched via some TypeScript/JavaScript code.
+We have an example of a basic node server that exposes a form, a rest endpoint (for posting notifications) and a websocket for listening for notification related messages.
+See [node-starter/how-to/setup-an-example-websocket-server](https://github.com/built-on-openfin/node-starter/tree/main/how-to/setup-an-example-websocket-server).

 ##### Point 2

 A [lifecycle module](./how-to-use-lifecycle-events.md) is instantiated when the platform is bootstrapped.

 In the initialize function of your lifecycle module you will be passed a helpers object that will contain an optional function called **getNotificationClient**.
-We have an example lifecycle module called [example-notification-service README.md](../client/src/modules/lifecycle/example-notification-service/README.md) that uses the notification client and simulates a trigger for notifications by subscribing to lifecycle events.
-We also have a second example lifecycle module that supports creating, updating and clearing notifications through a Channel API or FDC3/Interop Intents: [example-notification-handler README.md](../client/src/modules/lifecycle/example-notification-handler/README.md).
+We have an example lifecycle module called [example-notification-service README.md](../client/src/modules/lifecycle/example-notification-service/README.md) that supports listening for server based notification messages and requests from views/windows to create notifications through a Channel API or an intent.
+This example module is enabled by default in the main manifest and uses an endpoint as the notification data source: [example-notification-source README.md](../client/src/modules/endpoint/example-notification-source/README.md).

 ##### Point 3